 Now, imagine someone who does that kind of thing full time, someone whose role and “calling” is to deliver end-of-life remarks.
 That’s what’s going on in Orson Scott Card’s Speaker for the Dead.
 Andrew (“Ender”) Wiggin is no longer the little boy and military genius of Card’s earlier novel, Ender’s Game.
 He is now an adult, and he travels around as a sort of professional eulogizer.
 He is hired to investigate the life of a deceased person, to try to really understand them before speaking about them.

-There’s just one small challenge that real-world eulogizers don’t face: Speaker for the Dead doesn’t just praise the deceased.
+There’s just one small challenge that real-world eulogizers don’t face: A Speaker for the Dead doesn’t just praise the deceased.
 They leave out nothing.
 Using honest—even blunt—terms, the Speaker for the Dead speaks to all parts of a person’s life: the good, the bad, and, yes, the ugly.

 That can be painful.